Taking charge of your patient acquisition will allow you to target and attract patients ideal for you.

 They had respect in their community as experts, but the majority of procedures they were performing were low revenue fixes rather than higher revenue initial procedures.
 That needed to change.

 Within a few months of partnering with us, they received over 2,800 new reviews and jumped from a Google rating of 3.67 to 4.81 stars.
-Johns Hopkins is now landing at the top of online search results to organically attract new patients thanks to optimized Google My Business (GMB) listings and robust online reviews that demonstrate excellent patient care.
+Johns Hopkins is now landing at the top of online search results to organically attract new patients thanks to optimized Google Business Profiles (GBP) and robust online reviews that demonstrate excellent patient care.

 Reach New Heights in Patient Acquisition